History of Bengal: Chandra dynasty

-The Chandra dynasty ruled southeastern Bengal and Arakan between the 10th and 11th centuries CE.
+The Chandra dynasty ruled southeastern Bengal and Arakan between the 10t CE.
 The dynasty was powerful enough to withstand the Pala Empire to the northwest.
 The Chandra kingdom covered the Harikela region, which was known as the Kingdom of Ruhmi to Arab traders.
 The dynasty's realm was a bridge between India and Southeast Asia.
 During this period, the port of Chittagong developed banking and shipping industries.
 The last ruler of the Chandra Dynasty, Govindachandra, was defeated by the south Indian Emperor Rajendra Chola I of the maritime Chola dynasty in the 11th century.

 Sena Empire

-The Pala dynasty was replaced by the resurgent Hindu Sena dynasty which hailed from south India; they and their feudatories are referred to in history books as the "Kannada kings."
+The Pala dynasty was replaced by the resurgent Hindu Sena dynasty which hailed from south India; they and their feudatories are referred to in history books as the "Kannada kings".
 In contrast to the Pala dynasty who championed Buddhism, the Sena dynasty were staunchly Hindu.
 They brought about a revival of Hinduism and cultivated Sanskrit literature in eastern India.
 They succeeded in bringing Bengal under one ruler during the 12th century.
 Vijaya Sena, second ruler of the dynasty, defeated the last Pala emperor, Madanapala, and established his reign formally.
 Ballala Sena, third ruler of the dynasty, was a scholar and philosopher king.
 He is said to have invited Brahmins from both south India and north India to settle in Bengal, and aid the resurgence of Hinduism in his kingdom.
 He married a Western Chalukya princess and concentrated on building his empire eastwards, establishing his rule over nearly all of Bengal and large areas of lower Assam.
 Ballala Sena made Nabadwip his capital.

 The fourth Sena king, Lakshmana Sena, son of Ballala Sena, was the greatest king of his line.
 He expanded the empire beyond Bengal into Bihar, Assam, Odisha and likely Varanasi.
 Lakshmana was later defeated by the nomadic Turkic Muslims and fled to eastern Bengal, where he ruled few more years.
 It is proposed by some Bengali authors that Jayadeva, the famous Sanskrit poet and author of Gita Govinda, was one of the Pancharatnas or "five Gems" of the court of Lakshmana Sena.